Michelle Renaud

 Michelle Renaud (born Michelle Renaud Ruesga; September 9, 1988) is a Mexican actress.

 Early life

 Renaud debut was as a child in 1992 telenovela Ángeles sin paraíso.
 In 2004 returned to the telenovela Rebelde, she played "Michelle Pineda".
 In 2009 she played in the telenovela Camaleones with Belinda and Alfonso Herrera.
 The next years she played in the telenovelas Llena de Amor, Ni Contigo Ni Sin Ti and La Mujer del Vendaval.

-In 2014 she played as special appearance in the telenovela El Color de la Pasión.
-Later that year, she made her own protagonist debut in the 2014 and then she starred in the telenovela La sombra del pasado with Pablo Lyle.
+In 2014, she appeared as special guest in the telenovela El Color de la Pasión.
+Later that year, she made her debut as a lead actress when she was cast in the telenovela La sombra del pasado with Pablo Lyle.

+Personal life

+Renaud has two brothers.
+Her mother, who had stage 4 breast cancer, died from cancer in 2014.
+Renaud stated that there was no known history of breast cancer in her family prior to her mother's diagnosis.
+Since 2017, Renaud has appeared in advertisements to educate the public about breast cancer awareness in Mexico.
+She became vegan in 2010, following her mother’s cancer diagnosis.